teknofire/streamerbot-share/first-time-chatter/README.md

 ### Raid Suspend FTC

-This action will suspend all the actions in the "First Tiem Chat Actions" group after a raid happens for 1 minute.
+This action will suspend all the actions in the `First Time Chat Actions` group after a raid happens for 1 minute.
 This way when a large raid happens all the new users we won't get a flood of triggers for this action.

-To extend this modify the delay, not that the delay is in milliseconds (MS)
+To extend this modify the delay, not that the delay is in milliseconds (`MS`)

 ### First time chat trigger

 This is used to detect when a user chats for the first time in twitch chat.
 Nothing needs to be modified here.
-When a new chatter is found it will execute the "First time chat display" action.
+When a new chatter is found it will execute the `First time chat display` action.

 ### First time chat display